SehwanHong/Artificial-Intelligence/MobileNet/V2/index.md

 From this equation, when n=t, calculating one channel at a time, we only need to keep one channel of the intermediate representation at all time, saving memory significantly.

-However, there are two constaints when using this trick of reducing memory.
+However, there are two constaints that enables the trick of reducing memory.

 1. the inner transformation(which includes non-linearlity and depthwise) is per-channel
 2. consecutive non-per-channel operators have significiant ratio of the input size to the output